Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Temple house was a large manor house built by Samuel Wyatt for the mill owner Thomas Williams in the late 18th century.
 The Williams were a very important family in Bisham with many of the men entering into politics.
 It seems that they were very fond of Ann, making sure she had a beautiful marker for her final resting place.

-War Grave Wednesday: ATA First Officer David Russell Hayward
+Second World War Commonwealth War Grave - First Officer David Russell Hayward, Air Transport Auxiliary

 They shall grow not old, as we that are left grow old: